 20ha open space

 We are pleased to announce that we have now completed a successful Expressions of Interest campaign, and have appointed Oreana Group as the developer for the Riverwalk Town Centre.

 The Town Centre has been an important element of the vision for Riverwalk since the very beginning of this project, with the land originally rezoned in 2009, and Council’s approval of the Riverwalk Development Plan in 2010.

 The approved Development Plan specified which areas of the site would be used for the future Town Centre, and also identified which of these areas would be developed as commercial/retail land, or as residential land.

 A common feature of residential town centres is the inclusion of a mix of commercial and residential land, where higher density homes act as a buffer between the retail component, and homes across the rest of the development.

 This has always been the intention for the Riverwalk Town Centre, with commercial and retail land at the centre of the site, and a mix of townhouses bordering the site.
 The commercial zoned land is anticipated to include a supermarket, along with a range of other specialty retail shops and services.

-Our priority is to deliver a Town Centre which complements the existing Riverwalk community, and this will be a key consideration in the appointment of a developer.
+Our priority is to deliver a Town Centre which complements the existing Riverwalk community.

 Riverwalk is a neighbourhood offering a diverse range of housing to cater for a variety of lifestyles.